unpingco/Python-for-Probability-Statistics-and-Machine-Learning/chapters/python_quick/notebooks/README.md

-This directory contains the corresponding IPython/Jupyter notebooks for the Statistics chapter.
+This directory contains the corresponding Jupyter notebooks for the Statistics chapter.
 At the command line, do the following

   % ipython notebook